15 Best Fall Prevention Balance Exercises for Seniors

 To do sideways walking right, follow these steps:

 Begin with short distances and grow your range as you get better.
-Consistency is key in mastering this effective balance-improving exercise.
+Consistency is critical in mastering this effective balance-improving exercise.

 Rock the Boat

-Balance training is key to staying stable and avoiding falls.
+Balance training is important for staying stable and avoiding falls.
 The Rock the Boat exercise is a great way to test your balance.
 It also helps build strength and coordination.

 This exercise helps you get better at staying balanced.
 It’s perfect for improving balance during everyday tasks.
 These tasks include walking, reaching, or moving on uneven ground.